|Application deadline:||EU/EEA/Swiss Citizens -1 April 2014 ; Non-EU/EEA Citizens -15 January 2014|

 The rapid development which has taken place in recent decades within technology and biological science has created completely new ways of producing and processing foods.
 And large parts of the world are looking to Denmark when it comes to the development of foods.
 Food should offer experiences, eliminate lifestyle diseases, be sustainable and be produced under safe conditions.

-With a degree from the MSc programme in Food Science and Technology, you are an expert on developing the foods of the future.
+With a degree from the MSc programme in Food Science and Technology, you will be an expert in developing the foods of the future.

 If you are interested in how foods are developed, what they consist of and how you can manage a production process from raw materials to finished product, the MSc programme in Food Science and Technology is what you are looking for.